 Domiciliary care agencies provide a range of services and must be registered with the Care Quality Commission (CQC) which monitors, inspects and regulate services to ensure they meet fundamental standards of quality and safety.
 Agencies like Alina Homecare, provide trained staff to deliver care in peoples own homes.

-Alina Homecare, is a highly reputable agency which operates a growing network of branches.
+Alina Homecare is a highly reputable agency that operates a growing network of branches.
 Each branch has trained and qualified carers able to offer a full range of home care services to people with different needs.
 Carers are thoroughly trained and many draw from years of experience to ensure the delivery of high-quality and compassionate home care.

 They are able to provide a wide range of help with household tasks, personal care, accompanying the individual on visits to the doctor or the local garden centre.
 Depending on the specifics needs of the individual, a domiciliary caregiver can be flexible, offering a broad range of support to help the individual lead an independent and comfortable life.
 Domiciliary carers are patient, kind and sympathetic by nature.